ietf/wiki.ietf.org/group/iab/Multi-Stake-Holder-Platform.md

 Security aspects of the IoT are being addressed in the following Working Groups:
 - The [Secure Evidence and Attestation Transport (seat)](https://datatracker.ietf.org/wg/seat/about/) Working Group is standardising a protocol that enables peer or mutual attestation for (D)TLS using the extension and/or exporter features of D(TLS).
 Mutual attestation will be supported with and without client TLS authentication to faciliate anonymous client attestation.
-- The [Trusted Execution Environment Provisioning (teep)](https://datatracker.ietf.org/wg/teep/about/) Working Group is working on standardising protocols for provisioning applications into secure areas of computer processors.
 - The [Software Updates for Internet of Things (suit)](https://datatracker.ietf.org/wg/suit/about/) Working Group is working on mechanisms for securely updating the firmware in IoT devices.
 - The [Authentication and Authorisation for Constrained Environments (ace)](https://datatracker.ietf.org/wg/ace/about/) Working Group is working on a standardised solution for authentication and authorisation to enable authorised access to resources on a device in constrained environments.
 In such environments, typical for the IoT, the network nodes are limited in CPU, memory and power.
 This work was supported by the COSE WG that built simplified CBOR analogs for the JSON object signing and encryption methods that were developed in the JOSE WG.
 - The [DTLS In Constrained Environments (dice)](https://datatracker.ietf.org/wg/dice/about/) Working Group focused on supporting the use of DTLS Transport-Layer Security in these environments.
 Such constrained environments, including constrained devices (e.g. memory, algorithm choices) and constrained networks (e.g. PDU sizes, packet loss), are typical for the IoT, Smart grids, etc.